Review: H Upmann 1844 Reserve

 Personally, I felt the final third was more of the same.
 The woody character developed into an oaky flavor, enhancing the whole steak persona.
 Perhaps by this time my palate was simply overrun or I’m simply not used to this type of blend.
 I’m thinking to myself, French onion…green onion?
 Hmmm…maybe Worstershire?
 I’m still trying to nail down the complex flavors hiding in this baby, so I’ll simply leave some mystery, which is sometimes a good thing.
 The bottom line is that this smoke was highly enjoyable and I definitely need to take this baby out for another test-drive.

 The pitch on the construction is a bit of a head scratcher.
 The official H Upmann stats report the filler is strictly Dominican however several large online retailers list Brazilian, Peruvian and Nicaraguan leaves present as well.
-H Upmann also uses the term “Cubano” instead of Habano when describing the wrapper, but I’m presuming here they’re synonymous.
+H Upmann also uses the term “Cubano” instead of Habano when describing the wrapper, but I’m gonna go out on a limb here and assume they’re synonymous.

 This stick is solid in construction, presentation and burn.
 The flavor profile, to me, was heavy on the earthy side which became a bit overwhelming after a while.
 Just my palate.
 Aficionados across the land hail this stick (CA gave it a score of 93) as pretty damn good, so take this review with a grain of salt.
 I’m a fan of Dominican smokes, and I’ll definitely give it another try and in fact will be trying the H Upmann 1844 Vintage Cameroon coming up.
 I’ll count this as homework for the Cameroon, but in the meantime, this stick must be experienced.
 Just have some garlic mashed potatoes and asparagus handy. – In Fumo Pax!